EhsanTamandeh/PolyGenNet-/README.md

 To install and set up the PolyGenNet- framework on your local machine, follow these steps:

-1. The "STRINGdb" package provides a R interface to the STRING protein-protein interactions database (https://string-db.org).
+1. The STRING (https://www.string-db.org) is a database of known and predicted protein-protein interactions.
+The interactions include direct (physical) and indirect (functional) associations.
+The database contains information from numerous sources, including experimental repositories, computational prediction methods and public text collections.
+Each interaction is associated with a combined confidence score that integrates the various evidences.

 To install the "STRING db" package, start R (version "4.4") and enter:
 ```bash
 if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")

 BiocManager::install("STRINGdb")
 ```

-2. The "gconvert" package enables to map between genes, proteins, microarray probes, common names, various database identifiers, etc, from numerous databases and for many species. to install the "g:Profiler" package in R enter:
+2. The "g:Convert" is a feature within the "gprofiler" package suite that allows for mapping between different biological identifiers such as genes, proteins, microarray probes, and database-specific identifiers.
+It supports mapping across numerous databases (e.g., Ensembl, UniProt, NCBI, etc.) and for a wide range of species.

+Key Use Cases of g:Convert:
+Gene/Protein Identifier Conversion: Map identifiers across different formats, like converting Ensembl gene IDs to gene symbols or UniProt IDs.
+Cross-Species Mapping: Transfer gene/protein information from one organism to another when homologous relationships are known.
+Unifying Data Sources: Standardize identifiers when working with datasets from different sources that use varied naming conventions.
+Example Mappings:
+Gene to Protein ID: Convert gene symbols (like BRCA1) to corresponding UniProt or Ensembl IDs.
+Microarray Probes to Gene Symbols: Map probe IDs from microarray data to gene names for further analysis.

+to install the "g:Profiler" package in R enter:
 ```bash
 install.packages("gprofiler2")